RiseAgainstRobots/FedishareButtons/README.md

 # :Fedi Share Buttons

-`GitHub WARNING`: This is a __mirror repo__ from [GitLab](https://gitlab.com/distributopia/share-connect-support).
-This is a fork to update this repo to better support a more current state of the fediverse.
+`WARNING`: This fork is to update this repo to better support a more current state of the fediverse.
 Commits comming soon.

 *You are probably tired of seeing this everywhere*